 When you have made all the desired changes, press the SETUP key one or more times until you exit the Setup menu.

-Each of the menu items is described in the following sections, with an explanation of what each choice does.
+Each of the menu items, with function explanations, are described in the following sections.

 3.5.
 SETUP MENU - TOP LEVEL MENU